until

 Say Yes to the Dress is the stage for the collaboration between the three artists.
 Nina666’s dream dress was designed by Marijn Abel, who sees fashion as his medium for connecting with others.
 He calls himself a “social tailor”.
 His goal is to let people experience “gender euphoria” through his clothing.
 He previously designed a tracksuit for Nina666 that perfectly matched her desires: it looked like a normal tracksuit, but the inside was lined with latex, a material that gives her a sense of security.
 In the neurodiverse community, this way of calming yourself is called ‘stimming’: the act of self-stimulation, in this case through clothing, to reduce overstimulation.

-This is exactly what Nina666 wanted to convey to the public: the beneficial effect that clothing can have on her.
-The entire exhibition space surrounded the visitor with silkiness.
-The main dress, made of blankets, could be donned by anyone who visited the exhibition.
+This is exactly what Nina666 wants to convey to the public: the beneficial effect that clothing can have on her.
+The entire exhibition space surrounds the visitor with silkiness.
+The main dress, made of blankets, can be donned by anyone who visits the exhibition.
 Marijn Abel applied innovative techniques that make the dress suitable for any body type.
-By making the garment accessible to anyone who wants to try it, Nina666 let visitors share her love for fashion, and (wedding) dresses in particular.
-Her love for fashion was also reflected in her colourful drawings of dresses in all shapes and sizes, for which she took inspiration from her favourite music clips.
+By making the garment accessible to anyone who wants to try it, Nina666 lets visitors share her love for fashion, and (wedding) dresses in particular.
+Her love for fashion is also reflected in her colourful drawings of dresses in all shapes and sizes, for which she took inspiration from her favourite music videos.

 The photos Martine took of Nina666 over a five year period show the committed collaboration between the two artists.
 Nina666 in her favourite custom outfit in front of her beloved car.
 Nina666 as Botticelli’s Venus, wrapped in aluminum foil.
 The photos reveal the growth she went through: from somewhat insecure to powerful and proud.
 This evolution worked both ways.
 Because of the close bond between photographer and model, Martine discovered her vocation in photography, which, in addition to her work as a spiritual caregiver, is taking shape thanks to this project.

-Marrying everyone, a fusion of audience and artist, that’s what Say Yes to the Dress was.
-A space that was tactile, soft and magical like a dreamscape where everyone could be themselves.
-Of course, Nina666 could not be missing in her own dream world, so every now and then, she could be found playing her guitar.
-You could also be swept away into her cherished girl’s dream through a film that was on display.
+Marrying everyone, a fusion of audience and artist, that’s what Say Yes to the Dress is.
+A space that is tactile, soft and magical like a dreamscape where everyone can be themselves.
+Of course, Nina666 cannot be missing in her own dream world, so every now and then, she can be found playing her guitar.
+You can also be swept away into her cherished girl’s dream through a film that is on display.

 Nina666